techatspree/android-archetypes/README.md

       -DartifactId=my-android-application

 You can also set three optionnal properties :
-- The created 'package' with '-Dpackage=your.company.android'.
-By default it uses the given groupId.
-- The Android emualtor's name to use with '-Demulator=my-avd'.
-If none specified the property <emulator> will be ignored in the pom file.
-- The targeted Android platform with '-Dplatform=7'.
-The Android SDK version will be automatically fetched to fit the corresponding API level.
-By default, it use 7 (android 2.1)

 * The created 'package' with '-Dpackage=your.company.android'.
 By default it uses the given groupId.
 * The Android emualtor's name to use with '-Demulator=my-avd'.
 If none specified the property <emulator> will be ignored in the pom file.